 A court may order provisions the petitioner requests when it grants temporary or concurrent custody to a child’s extended family member.
 Such provisions must be related to the best interest of the child.
 They may include a reasonable transition plan for returning custody back to the child’s parent or parents.

 A judge may order concurrent custody only if the parents don’t object.
 The judge may order temporary custody only if the parents don’t object or are unfit.
 Before July 1, 2020, the judge had to terminate a concurrent custody order if a parent objected to it.
 Further, a judge had to terminate a temporary custody order if the parent became fit.

-The amended law expands the judge’s power.
+The amended law expands the judge’s power to control custody of children by an extended family member.
 Now, the judge may keep a concurrent custody order in place after a parent objects.
 Likewise, the judge may keep a temporary custody order in place after the parents become fit.
 That means a court may maintain these orders beyond a parent’s objection or fitness.

 What’s the rationale supporting this expanded power?
 The judge may allow time to ensure compliance with a transition plan or other provisions of the order “related to” the best interest of the child.

 So, how might the judge do that?
 The judge may impose “reasonable conditions” related to the child’s best interests.